 The Hidden Value: ING Pocket Perks & Cashbacks

 While the “Round Up” feature is great for saving, ING’s real hidden value comes from its Pocket Perks.
-This is where ING shines compared to the “Big 4” banks—instead of confusing “rewards points” that are hard to redeem, ING gives you cold hard cash.
+This is where ING shines compared to the “Big 4” banks—instead of relying heavily on rewards points that can be difficult to track and redeem, ING focuses on straightforward cashback-style benefits.

 The Digital Experience: App & Online Banking